AbigailSchidler/AbigailSchidler/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Abigail.
-I am a sophomore at the University of Washington studying computer science.
+I am a junior at the University of Washington studying computer science and music.
 I'm currently trying to get started on working on personal projects, mainly creating websites since I just wrapped up taking a web programming class at UW.

 My main goal, however, is to start tapping into the game development side of computer programming.
 I absolutely love playing video games, and I really hope that I can become a game developer myself.
 If anyone is interested in collaborating with me on any sort of game development project you have, please contact me!